Quick Answer

 What is the difference between a financial advisor and a wealth manager?

-A financial advisor typically focuses on specific areas such as investment planning or retirement savings, while a wealth manager provides a broader, integrated suite of services covering investments, taxes, estate planning, and insurance.
+A financial advisor typically focuses on specific areas such as investment planning or retirement savings, while a wealth manager provides a broader suite of services covering investments, taxes, estate planning, and insurance.
 Wealth managers generally work with higher-net-worth clients and take a holistic view of the client’s entire financial picture.
 Both should ideally hold fiduciary status, meaning they are obligated to act in your best interest under SEC guidelines.

 What are the best investment strategies for long-term wealth building?

-The most effective long-term wealth-building strategies include diversified index fund investing, consistent contributions to tax-advantaged accounts such as 401(k)s and Roth IRAs, real estate investment, and periodic portfolio rebalancing.
+The most effective long-term approaches include diversified index fund investing, consistent contributions to tax-advantaged accounts such as 401(k)s and Roth IRAs, real estate investment, and periodic portfolio rebalancing.
 Vanguard’s research consistently shows that low-cost, diversified index funds outperform the majority of actively managed funds over a 10-to-20-year period.
 Starting early and reinvesting dividends amplifies compound growth significantly.

 How do I protect my assets from risk?